Bingquan-InSAR/GMTSARplus/installation.md

 ### Option 1 (recommended): Automatic installation (Docker image)

 The recommended approach is to build and run the Docker image defined by the provided `Dockerfile`.
-This image encapsulates **GMTSARPlus** and all required dependencies (e.g., GMT, GDAL, NetCDF), ensuring a fully reproducible environment.
+This image encapsulates **GMTSAR+** and all required dependencies (e.g., GMT, GDAL, NetCDF), ensuring a fully reproducible environment.

 Build the Docker image: